MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 ##### ServerTimeout

 An integer that defines the timeout, in seconds, for queries.
 The default is 3600 seconds (or 60 minutes).
 Zero (0) specifies that no queries will timeout.

+In Power BI, reports will override the default with a much smaller timeout for each of the queries to the capacity.
+Typically, it is approximately 3 minutes.

 ##### TempDir